Insights·Practitioner's Take·5 min read

 Google's AI Max for Search launched globally in September 2025 with bold claims: 14% more conversions at similar costs.
 Four months in, the picture is more nuanced, especially for B2B advertisers.

-Here's what we're actually seeing, why results vary so much, and the strategic reason you might enable it regardless.
+What we're actually seeing in client accounts, why results vary so much, and the strategic reason you might enable it regardless, follows.

 What AI Max Actually Does